disaa0/dotfiles/README.md

 - `.bashrc`: Custom configuration file for the Bash shell.
 - `bin/`: A directory containing executable scripts:
-    - `mirror`: A script to change the default mirror for software updates in the system.
+    - `mirror`: A script to mirror the contents of my main screen to a second monitor.
     - `toggle_kbd`: A script to toggle the keyboard layout between US and Latin American.
     - `touchpad_tunings`: A script to configure some touchpad settings.
 - `.config/`: A directory containing configuration files for various applications: